timkaechele/herb/javascript/packages/linter/docs/rules/html-anchor-require-href.md

 ## Description

-Disallow the use of anchor tags without anhref attribute in HTML templates.
+Disallow the use of anchor tags without an `href` attribute in HTML templates.
 Use if you want to perform an action without having the user navigated to a new URL.

 ## Rationale